 - 1. When a local authority is calculating its budget requirement and consequent council tax, the Chief Financial Officer is now required under Section 25 of the Local Government Act 2003 to report on: - (i) the robustness of the estimates made for the purposes of the calculations; and - (ii) the adequacy of the proposed financial reserves. - 2.
 The emphasis is to ensure that the estimates are sufficient to cover regular recurring costs plus any reasonable risks and uncertainties and, in the event of unexpected expenditure, that there are adequate reserves to draw on.
-The calculations relate to the budget for the forthcoming year and the legal requirement may, therefore, be interpreted as reporting only on the 2015-16 estimates and the reserves up to 31 March 2016. - At South Cambridgeshire District Council, the Executive Director (Corporate Services) as the Chief Financial Officer considers the estimates for the financial year 2015-16 to be sufficiently robust and the financial reserves up to 31 March 2016 to be adequate. - 4.
-The main area of risk is with regard to Retained Business Rates, introduced in 2013-14.
-As the scheme is still quite new it is difficult to forecast future income with any certainty, a key area of uncertainty being the level and timing of outstanding appeals. - 5.
-Other risks include the actual realisation of savings which have been included in the estimates and the lack of certainty over New Homes Bonus where the 80% contribution may be cut or capped, the underlying growth in the number of dwellings may not be achieved and the next Government may either make fundamental changes to the scheme or withdraw/replace it.
-There is also a risk that the new Government may revisit the balance of the local government financial settlement in other ways, e.g. adjusting the balance of funding between tiers of local government. - 6.
-As at the end of March 2016, the estimated balances are £6.7 million and £2.0 million on the General Fund and Housing Revenue Account respectively.
+The calculations relate to the budget for the forthcoming year and the legal requirement may, therefore, be interpreted as reporting only on the 2016-17 estimates and the reserves up to 31 March 2017. - 3.
+At South Cambridgeshire District Council, the Executive Director (Corporate Services) as the Chief Financial Officer considers the estimates for the financial year 2016/17 to be sufficiently robust and the financial reserves up to 31 March 2017 to be adequate. - 4.
+The main areas of risk are with regard to Retained Business Rates, introduced in 2013-14.
+It is difficult to forecast future income with any certainty, especially with high levels of outstanding appeals and the future revaluation.
+On 5 October 2015 the Chancellor of the Exchequer set out plans for local government to gain new powers and retain local taxes so that, by the end of Parliament, local government will be able to retain 100% of local taxes including all revenue from business rates, detailed guidance is not yet available. - Other risks include the actual realisation of savings which have been included in the estimates and the lack of certainty over New Homes Bonus contribution after 2016-17, and the risk that the underlying growth in the number of dwellings may not be achieved. - 6.
+As at the end of March 2016, the estimated balances are £9.6 million and £2.0 million on the General Fund and Housing Revenue Account respectively.
 The minimum balance for the General Fund is normally £1.5 million but it is now considered that the minimum balance for future years should temporarily be increased to £2.5 million during the present period of local government changes and economic uncertainty.
-The target balance as at 31 March 2019 is £2.5 million.
+The target balance as at 31 March 2021 is £2.5 million.
 The minimum balance for the Housing Revenue Account has been increased to £2 million because in future years any unexpected capital works may have to be financed from revenue and to provide cover for uninsured losses in excess of the insurance reserve.